alexandertomsovic/RedditTikTokBot/README.md

 ## Contributions / Future Improvements

 RedditTikTokBot works perfectly in its current version, but I believe there is a lot to be desired.
-Here are a list of items that should be i,m
+Here are a list of items that should be implemented in the near future in order to maximize this program's utility.

+- [ ] Automatic uploads to social media accounts.
 - [ ] Writing a thourough documentation and impementing a CLI.
 - [ ] Bypassing *CLIENT ID* and *Secret Key* requirements.
 - [x] Allowing custom reddit threads.